 So definitely no, the Reddit article is a confusing article, but Nexo does not issue uncollateralized or undercollateralized loans.

-The Portfolio Booster is an OTC service that combines financing and execution, which is in no way an uncollaterialized loan or undercollaterialized loan.
+The Technical Explanation The Portfolio Booster is an OTC service that combines financing and execution, which is in no way an uncollaterialized loan or undercollaterialized loan.
 To give you an example of how the Portfolio Booster works imagine a client tops up $1M worth of crypto on Nexo and requests a portfolio booster of $2M.
 This booster can be anything between 10% and 100% of the value of the assets you do hold, but for this example’s sake, let’s make it easier and assume the client wants his collateral x100%, so $2M.

-The Nexo OTC team will purchase $2M worth of crypto from the market, transfer it as collateral in the client’s Nexo Wallet (which already holds $1M of additional collateral) and credit the expense as an outstanding overdraft.
+The Nexo OTC team will purchase $2M worth of crypto from the market, transfer it as collateral in the client’s Nexo account (which already holds $1M of additional collateral) and credit the expense as an outstanding overdraft.
 All operations are manual and settled by the Nexo OTC team in the client’s wallet.
 That overdraft is not a loan or credit line that the client can operate with – it simply remains in their wallet while the client accrues interest on it as the market goes up.
 For instance, say the $3M sitting in your account is in BTC, and BTC goes up by 20%, your $3M is now $3.6M, so when you pay off the $2M that we’ve lent you, you’ve made a profit of $0.6M and now hold $1.6M in BTC that is all yours.